Quantifying edge relevance for epidemic spreading via the semi-metric topology of complex networks: Results

-To further support our claims, we also consider a dataset of 16 empirical networks comprising different biological, social and mobility graphs.
-We refer the reader to the Methods section for further information about the construction of these networks, whose structural features are summarized in Table S1 in the Supplementary text.
-The individual curves for each of these networks comparing the three sparsification methods can be found in Figure S3 in the Supplementary text.
-For the sake of illustration, we represent in Figure~\ref{fig4}a the one corresponding to the network capturing face-to-face interactions in the US elementary school.
-There we observe that semi-metric distortion sparsification presents the same advantages as the ones discussed before for synthetic networks, i.e. better retrieval of SI dynamics and no disruption of the largest connected component of the network.
+We also study 16 networks built from biological, social and transportation data, as detailed in the Methods subsection \rev{``}Empirical Networks\rev{''}.
+Figure~\ref{fig4}a depicts a comparison between the three sparsification methods in regards to recovering SI dynamics for the case the US elementary school social contact network---specifically, time to infect half of the population.
+It is clear that \rev{SMDS} presents the same advantages observed in the case of synthetic networks, i.e. better recovery of SI dynamics overall and no disruption of the largest connected component of the network for greater sparsification.
+A similar analysis for all other networks is provided in Figure S3 of the Supplementary text, leading to the same overall results.

-To quantify the better retrieval of SI dynamics by following semi-metric distortion in empirical networks, we compute how the relative differences $\tilde{\Delta\xi}_{1/2}^x$ between the mean ratios found in the semi-metric distortion sparsification and each method $x$ varies as a function of the size of the network $\chi$.
-For a given size of the sparsified network $\chi$ and a given sparsification method $x$, where $x$ stands for either weights or effective resistance thresholding, this relative difference reads:
+To quantify the superior recovery of SI dynamics observed for \rev{SMDS} across empirical networks, we compute the relative differences between the mean ratios observed for the \rev{SMDS} and each other method $x$, as a function of the size of the sparsified subgraph $\chi$:

+where, similarly to the synthetic network study (\S \ref{sec:sparsification}), $x$ stands for thresholding by either proximity weights or effective resistance values.
+Therefore, when $\tilde{\Delta\xi}^x_{1/2}>0$, \rev{SMDS} outperforms method $x$.